A Filmmaker's 'Quest' For A Quiet Family Portrait Is Pierced By Unforeseen Trauma

 (SOUNDBITE OF SONG, "RAINEY DAYZ")

-PRICE: (Rapping) Kev (ph) Price - Rainey dayz, Everquest.
+PRICE: (Rapping) Kev (ph) Price.
+Rainey dayz, Everquest.
 It's Rainey dayz.
 It's Rainey dayz.
 Fairmount, it's Rainey dayz.
 It's Rainey dayz.
 North Philly, it's Rainey dayz.
-It's like we dead when broke, and we alive when we rich.
+It's like we dead when we broke, and we alive when we rich.
 Some of us can't survive without a hit or a puff of the spliff or a sip of the fifth.
 War summer's feeling sore from hunger tricking whoremongers.
 Fourty-four hundred fast around me, Cobras down me, stuck in the county.
-(Unintelligible) die before you owe or chasing the bread.
+Don't go (ph) die before you owe or chasing the bread.
 We either incarcerated or dead.
 Tears are pain - we weep from having the freedom, for a way out of this poverty life we seeking, members from the family in the nursing home (ph)...

 RAINEY: Yes, yes.